darul75/personal-blog/posts/2015/2016-02-11_es7-decorators-in-depth-or-not.md

 function decorator(target) {}
 ```

-As you can see, decorator "takes the target, name, and decorator descriptor as arguments"

-[and optionally returns a decorator descriptor to install on the target object]
+As you can see, decorator takes maximum 3 arguments [and optionally returns a decorator descriptor to install on the target object]

+**Parameters**

+`target` : depending of you use it can be
+	- current object Constructor
+	- current object Prototype
+	- directly current object when decorator is on an object literals

+` name`: current property name or null when decorator is on Class

+`descriptor` : current property descriptor or null when decorator is on Class

+**Decorator as a factory**
-Because you are clever, you may need to add some parameters (function, object, primitive type) to your decorator and in this case it will become a factory:
+You may need to pass parameters (function, object, primitive type) to your decorator and in this case it will become a factory:

 ```javascript
 function decorator(tax, ...moreparams) {